Control-C/Pebble-Modular-Smart-Glasseskit/README.md

+# WIP for Pebbe Modular Smart Glasses APPS or PMSG !!! soon in your app store
+Huge thanks to Eric Migicovsky for open-sourcing and sharing this amazing codebase.
+We’ll be using it as the foundation for the PMSG Smart Glasses app for both iOS and Android, and we’re committed to contributing improvements back to the open-source community.

+We’ve started porting this fork to align fully with the PMSG setup.

 # libpebble3

 libpebble3 is a kotlin multiplatform library for interacting with Pebble devices.
 It is designed to do everything that a Pebble/Core watch companion app needs to do, except for the UI and specific web services.